betherworld/aDappter/README.md

 ## Solution

-Please have a look at our (adappter_presentation.pdf)[5-slide presentation], the README files or watch our (demonstration video)[https://youtu.be/CYOyI98yENc].
+Please have a look at our [5-slide presentation](adappter_presentation.pdf), the README files or watch our [demonstration video](https://youtu.be/CYOyI98yENc).

 ## Components
 This project consists of three main components: